top of page

 Not yet)

 WASHINGTON D.C.
-29 January 2025 -- Made by TSG -- I am transgender, disabled, and my two homes are Southern California and Washington D.C.
+29 January 2025 -- I am transgender, disabled, and my two homes are Southern California and Washington D.C.
 I have never felt the weight of systemic oppression more clearly.
 And as I saw these lights inside the Capitol building, I scoffed.
 There is no light left in there for me, not now.

 But I must have hope.
 I have to hope the light I am seeing is for us all.
 That there are people in there fighting as hard as I am, as we all are.